captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 Availability is a pain point, especially if you aren't in the US.
 Even getting my hands on a SoloKey was hard, despite backing it on KickStarter.

 - [OnlyKey](https://onlykey.io) also makes some claims regarding open source, but I can't find their schematics anywhere.
-- SoloKey is great, and what I'd recommend, but they don't support OpenPGP yet.
+- [SoloKey](https://solokeys.com/) is great, and what I'd recommend, but [it doesn't support OpenPGP yet](https://github.com/solokeys/solo/issues/16).
-- NitroKey Start is apparently completely FOSS, so you might wanna check that.
+- [NitroKey Start][nitrokey-start] is [apparently completely FOSS](https://news.ycombinator.com/item?id=21884930), so you might wanna check that.

 The HyperFIDO keys are compliant to the U2F/FIDO standards, and I've not faced any issues while using them.
 They're cheap and widely available.
 Unless you need GPG, go for it.